 It was a very cruisy couple of days, followed by a very long travel day getting from Kep to Phu Quoc.
 In standard fashion, the trip went something like this – minivan ride, change minivan, minivan ride, wait for passports to be processed, walk across border from Cambodia to Vietnam, wait, minivan ride to the port, ferry ride to Phu Quoc, minivan ride to resort – done!
 Sure, we could have flown, but where’s the fun in that?
 Like so many coastal areas in SE Asia, Phu Quoc is in the midst of a full-blown construction boom.
 There are new resorts, golf courses and casinos going in everywhere.
 Luckily our wee resort was tucked away up a long (and very steep driveway), which sheltered us from lots of the commotion.
 Away from the hub of Long Beach and the main town there is also a variety of beaches all at various stages of development, and some lovely remote places to hang out.

 And, what the ocean was lacking in fluorescence was more than made up for by our accommodation, or “Pleasantville” as Campbell referred to it.
-Once we’d got our heads around the fact that we weren’t staying at the much fancier resort up the road (2 resorts – 1 high-end and 1 a bit more budget – sharing a website makes for much confusion) it was very pleasant indeed.
+Once we’d got our heads around the fact that we weren’t staying at the much fancier resort up the road (two resorts – one high-end and one a bit more budget – sharing a website makes for much confusion) it was very pleasant indeed.

 As we get closer to returning home, we’ve spent a lot of time chatting about what we’re looking forward to, and what we’re dreading.
 The list of things we’re looking forward to goes a little something like this: